csoliss/xonshInstaller/README.md

 ```sh
   ~$ chsh -s $(which xonsh)
 ```
-Or if you want to try conch shell, run
+Or if you want to try Xonch Shell, run
 ```sh
   ~$ xonsh
 ```